-Diarrhoea can affect both men and women, children and adults.
+Gender is no exception, both men and women, children and older adults can be affected.
 Loose but non-watery stools in babies who are exclusively breastfed is considered as normal.
 Some infants can also go to toilet about 3 or 4 times in a day which may be considered normal for them.
 Diarrhoea is actually more about how watery the stools are than how frequent one goes to toilet.

-You can get diarrhoea through direct contact with others who have diarrhoea or from ingesting contaminated food or water (food poisoning).
+You can get diarrhoea through direct contact with an infected person or from ingesting contaminated food or water (food poisoning).
 About 1.7 – 5 billion cases of diarrhoea occur per year worldwide, with the highest prevalence in developing countries where young children get diarrhoea averagely 3 times in a year.
 In 2012, diarrhoea was announced to be the second most common cause of death in children younger than 5 years.

 COMMON CAUSES OF DIARRHOEA